austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

+* v4.5.2 - 2019-12-17
+    * Made the "profile ID to process Identifier" mapping customizable
+    * Unified error levels between Invoice and CreditNote on the ProfileID
 * v4.5.1 - 2019-10-14
     * Fixed a regression that payment type "41" was checked instead of "42"
 * v4.5.0 - 2019-10-01